rochlinn/dri-needs-assessment/index.md

 ## Executive Summary

-Digital Research Infrastructure refers to a suite of services that enables the collection, processing, dissemination and disposition of research data.
-This includes strategies for planning, organizing, storing, sharing, computing, and ultimately archiving or destroying one's research data.

-As traditionally non computational disciplines increasingly rely on digital methodologies or approaches and computationally centric disciplines need to navigate increasingly large and complex computational environments, there is a growing and wide spread need to support the infrastructural needs of these research projects as well as to ensure that practitioners have the skillsets required to engage in these activities.

-For non-traditionally computational disciplines, it is anticipated that training outside of one's degree program may be needed.
-For computationally centric disciplines, it is anticipated that shared resources that enable high performance computing will be required and that opportunities for training on novel systems may be needed.

-To investigate these needs, the DRI Needs Assessment Survey ran from May 17th - June 12, 2021.
-The survey was jointly undertaken by Advanced Research Computing, UBC Vancouver Library, and UBC Okanagan Library.
-A Total of 241 responses were received from faculty, post docs, and graduate students.
-A full spectrum of disciplines were covered including Medicine, Ecology, Digital Humanities, Engineering, and Management.
-The survey investigated UBC researchers' needs in 25 distinct areas relating to data, software, and computational training and support.
-Following the survey, 3 focus groups were conducted with a subset of participants to gain additional insight.
+From May 17th - June 12, 2021, UBC Advanced Research Computing (ARC) and the UBC Library from both Vancouver and Okanagan Campuses launched a survey to investigate UBC researchers’ needs in 25 distinct areas relating to data, software, and computational training and support (see full details of survey in Appendix X.), receiving 241 total responses.
+Following the survey, three focus groups were conducted with UBC researchers to gain additional insights in these areas.

 ## Definitions